 Avoid calling a disabled person a ‘patient’

 A patient is a passive individual who has turned over responsibility for important decisions to a health professional.
-People with disabilities, for the most part, live independent lives in the community.
-They are no more patients than anyone else getting on with their lives in the community.
+Disabled people, for the most part, live independent lives in the community.
+They are no more patients than anyone else, getting on with their lives in the community.